xpdAcq/xpdAcq/doc/quickstart.rst

 .. code-block:: python

-  run_calibration() # default values: calibrant_file='Ni.D' and exposure=60
+  run_calibration() # default values (calibrant_file='Ni.D' and exposure=60) don't need to be typed

 and follow the instructions in :ref:`calib_manual`.

-The calibration parameters will be saved in the header of every scan you run until you run ``run_calibration()`` again.
+The resulting calibration parameters will be saved in the header of every scan you run until you run ``run_calibration()`` again.

 2. set up a mask